SaiLakshmiBharathiJandhyala/ANE-Firebase/docs/Auth - Provider - Google Identity.md

 ```

+## Authenticate with Firebase

 When sign in completes you'll have access to the id token and access token.
 You use these to construct an `AuthCredential` that you can pass to the `FirebaseAuth`
 `signInWithCredential` function.

-To create an AuthCredential for Google use the `GoogleAuthProvider.getCredential` method:
+To create an `AuthCredential` for Google use the `GoogleAuthProvider.getCredential` method:

 ```as3
 var credential:AuthCredential = GoogleAuthProvider.getCredential( idToken, accessToken );